AliceWonderMiscreations/PluggableUnplugged/README.md

 avatars *except* when the user has uploaded their own.

-When a user writes a comment on a blog, the user will have an option to check a box indicating they want the avatar at that block to be tied to the avatar they have uploaded to the alternate service.
-That hash will still be unique to that blog, but the block will send an anonymized identifier that allows us to serve the user's desired image in response to that specific hash.
+When a user writes a comment on a blog, the user will have an option to check a box indicating they want the avatar at that blog to be tied to the avatar they have uploaded to the alternate service.
+That hash will still be unique to that blog, but the blog will send an anonymized identifier that allows us to serve the user's desired image in response to that specific hash.

 The system will be both opt-in and opt-out with the user having complete